Kamrulhasan12345/weather-gui/README.md

 <h1>WeaChecker</h1>
 <h2>How to use</h2>
-<p>This is built on python eel and electron.
-So you need python and Eel and node.js installed on your device.
+<p>This is built on python eel.
+So you need python installed on your device.
 But the python file needs some other files.
 You can install them with the following command (including eel):
   <pre>pip install pytemperature</pre>
   <pre>pip install eel</pre>
   <pre>pip install requests</pre>
- and next you'll need to install some node modules.
-You can install them by using this command:
-  <pre>npm install</pre>
  After installing all of them.
 Just run this command: <pre>python WeaChecker.py</pre> and it'll work!</p>

  <h2>Contribution</h2>